kubevela/kubevela/docs/README.md

 ## Local Development

-You can preview the website locally with the `node` and `yarn` installed.
-Every time you modify the files under the docs, you need to re-run the following command, it will not sync automatically:
+You can preview the website locally with docker container.
+Every time you modify the files under the docs or sidebars.js, it will sync automatically:

 ```shell
 make docs-start